wuxn3d/Wuxn_WXR_Marlin_Binaries/README.md

 # Wuxn_WXR_Marlin_Binaries

-This repository contains the binaries and download instructions of the firmware running on the Wuxn WXR TFT mainboard.
+This repository contains the binaries and download instructions of the firmware running on the Wuxn WXR mainboard.
 The latest Marlin firmware drivers can be downloaded from our website www.wuxn3d.com
 ___________________________________________________________________________________________________________________________________________________________